An early-stage business incubator for veteran-

-There are some similarities between Bunker Labs and TechStars and Y Combinator, such as providing coworking space, a strong business network, and targeted resources, programming, and support to facilitate growth.
+There are some similarities between Bunker Labs and TechStars and Y Combinator, such as providing, a strong business network, targeted resources, programming, and support to facilitate growth.

 Do I have to be a start-up, or can I be a small business?

 Yes.
 Applicants should have generated some revenue, but not more than $250,000 in annual revenue at the time of application.